Anastasia926-shevchenko/ukraine_writers/README.md

 The following GIT topics and commands were covered in previous lessons:

--introduction to GIT
+- introduction to GIT
--local and global repositories
+- local and global repositories
 - git status command
 - git add command
 - git commit command